-The hip flexor muscles play a vital role in posture, as they connect the torso to the legs, aiding in spine stabilization.
+Most people are surprised to learn that their hip flexor muscles play a vital role in posture, as they connect the torso to the legs, aiding in spine stabilization.
 Tight hip flexors often reveal an anterior pelvic tilt, meaning the pelvis is rotated forward and the spine exhibits added curvature.
 The shortening of these muscles, as well as an excessively curved spine, will cause the upper body to be shifted forward.
 A sedentary lifestyle or sitting for prolonged amounts of time may cause this tightness.
 To help decrease tension in the hip flexors, make sure to get up and walk around if you find yourself sitting for an extended period of time.

 Quadratus Lumborum (QL)